CHRISTMAS IN LAPLAND FIRST TIME TIPS

 note: not all VR trains have a Restaurant Car, there are a number of trains which only operate with either a small cafe or trolley service.
 For further info visit VR Trains.

 tip: children under the age of 10 travel free on the night train provided the child is sleeping in the same cabin as a paid parent.
-You must inform VR, the transport company, at the time of ticket purchasing if a child will be travelling with you.
+You must inform VR, the transport company, at the time of ticket purchasing if a child is travelling with you.
 Children under the age of 4 do not need tickets.
-Christmas season tickets generally go on sale from the middle of August, and if you are planning on booking, you should set a reminder in your phone.
+Christmas season tickets generally go on sale from the middle of August.
+If you are planning on booking a trip on the train, you should set a reminder in your phone.

 9. NORTHERN LIGHTS

 The Northern Lights can often be seen in Lapland but depends on the weather.
 Between September and March, if you look out and the night sky is clear with an abundance of stars, then chances are the wonderful Aurora Borealis will come out to play.
 There are a few companies who offer excursions and we highly recommend Aurora Hunting Rovaniemi, check out their page on facebook to see amazing Northern Lights pictures taken by photographer Mikko Lantto.
 Mikko is also a guide and can take you on an Aurora Hunt.
 Please do book in advance as he is extremely popular during the winter months.